 Back onto the pond loop path for a last look round

-That's our favorite reading bench here, but no time for that today.
+That's our favorite reading bench here, but there's no time for that today.

 The central pond